arrowSoftware/RPG_Dev/Assets/README.md

 // https://forum.unity.com/threads/a-comprehensive-guide-to-the-execution-order-of-unity-event-functions.1381647/

 # TODO
+Status effects applied by enemy to player are not working. no damage is happening but the icon is there

 Enemy hit boxes, instead of the center of them for the position, melee range on large mobs isnt working.
 Using projectors/decals as targeting/summoning circles https://www.youtube.com/watch?v=oZX5UAru3CY
 Spotlight selection circle https://www.youtube.com/watch?v=h-rTdArjyzU